 Why CINA-ASPECTS matters abd how it works

 Any medical professional can use CINE-ASPECTS for each individual emergency patient by quickly and easily uploading cerebral CT studies to Radailogy.
-In medical institutions, this AI software can also do its work automatically in the background in order to fully exploit the desired triage potential.
+In medical institutions, this AI assistant can also do its work automatically in the background in order to fully exploit the desired triage potential.

 The triage of acute ischemic strokes is essential for everyone involved, i.e., patients, clinicians and radiologists.

 We were able to reproduce the statistical data of sensitivity of 76.6%, specificity of 88.7% and of accuracy of 87.0% given by the developer in our tests and partly worked out higher data for accuracy.

 CINA-ASPECTS detects low attenuation of the supratentorial tissue and sulcal corticomedullar disorders.
 The eponymous topographical ASPECTS is used for the analysis: the supratentorial tissue is divided into ten regions of the middle cerebral artery supply per hemisphere to describe ischemia in one of the two hemispheres.
 The suspected pathological areas are marked in color and listed in a table with information on the mean density values per region.
 From this, the ASPECTS for both hemispheres is calculated and given.